 What is neuroception? (definition)

 Neuroception is an automatic neural process of evaluating risk in the environment and adjusting our physiological response to deal with potential risks subconsciously.
 This mechanism scans the environment for safety and danger continuously without us noticing.

 Essentially, neuroception is the process by which neural circuits determine whether a situation or person is safe, dangerous, or life-threatening.

-If social cues trigger a neuroception of safety, our bodies enter a calm behavioral states.
+If social cues trigger a neuroception of safety, our bodies enter a calm behavioral state.
 We feel calm and can easily engage with others socially or attend to issues.

-If the cues trigger a neuroception of danger, our body becomes tense and prepares for a fight-or-flight response in a survival mode.
+If the cues trigger a neuroception of danger, our body becomes tense and prepares for a fight-or-flight response in survival mode.

-The perception of risk and safety do not have to be conscious.
+The perception of risk and safety does not have to be conscious.
 They can subconsciously activate our automatic state, which affects our social engagement behaviors and interactions.

 Because our nervous system constantly scans the environment to assess risk at any given moment, our bodies can act scared without us being aware of the cues or knowing that we are scared1.

 There are three types of behavior that are impacted by our autonomic nervous system: mobilization, immobilization, and social engagement.
 Each one is regulated by a different part of the nervous system2.